CP-TSAI/beginner_tutorials/README.md

 ## How to record with rosbag

-- We can use the roslaunch flag to enable the rosbag
+- We can use the roslaunch flag to enable the rosbag (do not use "record" flag if you don't want to use rosbag)

 ```
 $ roslaunch beginner_tutorials all.launch record:=enable